BIRDING BOTSWANA

 Tell a friend about this page

-Last updated: 7 April, 2008
+Last updated: 7 February, 2018

-Copyright ©2003-2008.
-Birding Botswana, Richard Randall.
 All rights reserved.
+Copyright ©2003-2018: Birding Botswana, Richard Randall.

 The northern wetlands are the best places in Africa to see the near-endemic Slaty Egrets, the endangered Wattled Cranes and the huge Pel’s Fishing Owls and harbour an unrivalled selection of herons, storks and otherr egrets.
-From the world’s biggest bird (the Ostrich) to the heaviest flying bird (the Kori Bustard) to the most numerous of all birds (the Red-billed Quelea), Botswana has a truly impressive variety and quantity of bird species.

-Spectacular aquatic scenery in
+Spectacular aquatic scenery in the Okavango region,

-savannas, forests and Kalahari
+pristine savannas, forests and Kalahari landscapes

 According to the areas visited, birding is conducted: